ncoon/sturdy-robot/README.md

-#sturdy-robot is a simple tool to help EMS practitioners.
+<<sturdy-robot>> is a simple tool to help EMS practitioners.
 To run the code on an android device you can do the following steps:

+PLEASE READ THE LICENSE DOCUMENT - GPLv3

 	1 - Download "termux"(A free and open source app.) from the google play store or f-droid.